-In San Francisco, HR 360 has fifteen distinct locations where we operate four primary medical clinics, seven residential programs, four outpatient/day reporting centers, two gender responsive jail programs, co-occurring programming, case management services, outreach and prevention programs as well as employment, housing and educational assistance.
-Together, these programs increase San Francisco’s diverse communities' access to a continuum of care that increases their capacities to lead healthy lives.
+In San Francisco, HR 360 has fifteen distinct locations where we operate four primary medical clinics, seven residential programs, four outpatient/day reporting centers, two gender-responsive jail programs, co-occurring programming, case management services, outreach, and prevention programs as well as employment, housing, and educational assistance.
+Together, these programs increase San Francisco’s diverse communities access to a continuum of care that increases their capacities to lead healthy lives.

 In August of 2017, we opened our new Integrated Care Center at 1563 Mission Street.
-The ICC provides an innovative healthcare model to serve all San Franciscans, but primarily designed to treat low-income patients, and the harder-to-reach homeless individual.
+The ICC provides an innovative healthcare model to serve all San Franciscans but is primarily designed to treat low-income patients and the harder-to-reach homeless individual.
 With five floors and 50,000 square feet of space, clients are able to receive comprehensive treatment services under one roof: primary medical care, dentistry (coming January 2018), mental health services, substance use disorder treatment, housing referral, employment opportunities, adult education, as well as a dining room, and pharmacy (coming January 2018).

 For more information on our programs and services in San Francisco, please visit the agency and program links at the bottom of the page.

 - Asian Pacific Islander Programming

 - In-Custody Treatment